jrudolph/libscala/README.md

 Tools for scala developers.
+I have a lot more but it is going to take me some time to organize everything.

+Usage:

     source /path/to/libscala.sh   # add to your .profile or similar ./git-java/install.sh         # run this one time

 If you're lucky, that's it.
+Examples of available things:

     gh-commit <sha|svn> # accepts sha-1 or rev, shows in browser.
-Completion on svn! java -XX:           # completes on java -XX: options scala -J-XX:        # also completes on -J-XX: options gco <tab>           # a git checkout which completes on local branches only gh-find Global      # open a browser to those files in trunk matching Global
+Tab-completion on svn revs! java -XX:           # tab-completion on java -XX: options (a tad verbose at the moment) scala -J-XX:        # also completes on -J-XX: options gco <tab>           # a git checkout which completes on local branches only gh-find Global      # open a browser to those files in trunk matching Global

 The git-java part enables you to check jars and *.class files into a git repository and see a useful diff.
-After you run ./git-java/install.sh, run ./git-java/demo.sh to see it in action.
-If it worked, you will see this.
+After you run ./git-java/install.sh, it will tell you to run git-java/demo.sh.
+Do so.
+You should see this:

 ```diff
 diff --git c/A.class w/A.class